It is not always easy to leave your new home. Use these ideas to help you manage the return—and enjoy your time abroad even more.

 UNIV 491.2, Education Abroad Capstone, helps you integrate your experience abroad into your experience at WSU, as well as recognize and build on skills gained abroad.

 Email Global Learning for more information or to enroll.

 Go abroad again

 You can study, intern, research, or volunteer abroad for credit.
 Sign up for a Global Cougs 101 session to refresh your memory on all the different options.

 You may also apply for graduate school abroad, teach English, or even find a full-time job abroad.
-Visit the Academic Success and Career Center for information on how to get started.
+Students on the Pullman campus can visit the Academic Success and Career Center for information on how to get started.

 You might also consider a Fulbright grant.
 Your international experience can be used to prepare yourself to apply for this prestigious grant.